jjmcoconut/amethst/content/Introduction to Database.md

 - Given a set of attributes α, we define the closure of α under F (denoted by α+) as the set of attributes that are functionally determined by α under F
 ```
 result := α;
 while (changes to result) do
 	for each β⟶γ in F do
 		begin
-				if β ⊆ result then result := result ∪γ;
+			if β ⊆ result then result := result ∪ γ;
 		end
 ```
 - Example
 	- R = (A, B, C, G, H, I) F = {A⟶B, A⟶C, CG⟶H, CG⟶I, B⟶H}